johnpuddephatt/collaborativehousing/_pages/how-to/national-bodies.md

 layout: page

 ---
-[Community Led Homes]( https://www.communityledhomes.org.uk ) is the ‘one stop’ shop website for community-led housing
+[Community Led Homes]( https://www.communityledhomes.org.uk ) is the ‘one stop’ shop website for community-led housing.
+Resources for specific types of community-led housing are listed below.

 ## Community Land Trusts